mroughan/RatPack.jl/README.md

 + Competitions

   A competition is a pairwise match-up between two contestants called "Player A" and "Player B" along with the result.
+Usually each match-up will be represent a single contest as one row of data in a CSV file, but it is possible with the `Result` format to summarise a group of matches.

-The result can be expressed as
+  The output of match-ups can be expressed as

    + an `Outcome`, which is {-1,0,+1} where 1 indicates victory to Player A, and -1 victory to Player, and 0 a tie.

-   + a `Result`, which is {0, 1/2, 1} where 1 has the same meaning,
-     1/2 means a tie and 0 means victory to Player B.

    + a `Margin` which gives the number of "points" by which Player A defeats Player B (negative values indicates a victory for Player B).

    + a pair of `Scores`, one for each player, i.e., "Score A" and Score B".

+   + a `Result`, which is means reports a summary of a `Number` of games and the total result where {0, 1/2, 1} is added, where where 1 means Player A won, 1/2 means a tie and 0 means victory to Player B, so (ignoring ties) the `Result` would report the number of wins for Player A.

   Why have multiple formats?
 Different tools, packages and algorithms use different models and representations.
 So for portability it is useful to support all.
 Moreover, we want to make it blindingly clear which representation is used in each approach.

-  Each match-up will be represented as one row of data in a CSV file.

-  Additionally, a
+  Additionally, a file can contain columns called `Factor A` and `Factor B`, where small integers provide a notion of the value of factors affecting Player A and B, respectively.
+For instance, a home-team advantage to Player A might be represented by putting a 1 in the the `Factor A` column (and 0 in `Factor B` column) with the interpretation that A has 1 unit of advantage.
+Team injuries might be represented as a disadvantage by placing a negative value in the team's column.

 + Rankings and other (e.g., matrix) inputs will also be added in the future.